Skip to content

 • Before carrying out farm operations, we will first assess the environmental risks in the area and communicate with the residents (prior).

-• We will fully assess the impact of our farm operations on the surrounding villages and environment and inform the local government and residents of the assessment results, ensuring that we do not carry out activities without the knowledge of the villagers (informed).
+• We will fully assess the impact of our farm operations on surrounding villages and the environment, and communicate the assessment results to the local government and villagers, ensuring no activities are carried out without their knowledge (Informed Consent).

 5. Grievance Mechanism